bpjordan/CSC446-TeamDuoDuo/docs/1_api.md

 Checks if a user's MFA code is valid.
 If MFA code is valid, returns `200 OK` status code and includes an authentication token as a cookie.
-If MFA code is invalid, returns `400 Bad Request`.
+If MFA code is invalid, returns `401 Unauthorized`.

 Request body should include HTTP form with parameters: